cFos/l10n/README.md

 The main point of interest for you is **ml-files**.
 As already was mentioned, they contain all translations from cFos website and cFos software.

-For easier experience, they are splitted into two files:
+For easier experience, they are split into two files:

-* `[website] all_ml.cfos.txt` - contains all website translations
+* `[website] all_ml.cfos.txt` — contains all website translations
-* `[software] all_ml.cfos.txt` - contains all software translation (like cFosSpeed, cFos Personal Net, cFos Professional and other)
+* `[software] all_ml.cfos.txt` — contains all software translation (like cFosSpeed, cFos Personal Net, cFos Professional and other)

 Other interesting files for you can be found in [Translation references](https://github.com/ArmorDarks/cfos-translation/tree/master/translation%20references) folder.
 It contains general recommendations for translation on certain languages.

 Other files in repository are rather technical, so we'd recommend simply to ignore them:
 * `# [website] status.md` and `# [software] status.md` contains some statistics about translation.
 They are not updated very frequently, so don't rely on them;
-* `[website] pending` and `[software] pending` folders contains strings, which have to be updated.
+* `pending` folder contains strings, which have to be updated.
 Please, ignore them, because they serve simply as our internal notes regarding workflow;
 * `my` folder contains few personal translations and will be removed from this repository soon.